Best dog treat bags for easy access to training treats on the go

 Best hands-free dog treat bag

-You can work on training, engage in play and go out for walkies with your pooch without a bag getting in the way with the AEMIAO Dog Treat Pouch.
-It can be worn around your waist as a bum-bag treat bag or worn through the belt of your jeans or trousers for convenience.
-The strong magnetic closing allows quick access to treats with one hand, freeing the other for training signals and commands.
-When it comes to keeping the bag tidy, the inner pocket can be completely removed with a zip so you can either wash it by hand or pop it in the washing machine.
+You can work on training, engage in play and head out for walkies without a bulky bag getting in the way, thanks to the AEMIAO Dog Treat Pouch.
+It can be worn hands-free around your waist as a bum-bag treat bag or worn through the belt of your jeans or trousers for your convenience.
+To ensure you’re not fumbling for goodies while trying to reward your pup for keeping focus, it is designed with a magnetic closure that allows quick access to treats with one hand, freeing the other for training signals and commands.
+When it comes to keeping the bag tidy, the inner pocket can be completely removed with a zip, so you can either wash it by hand or pop it in the washing machine.

 Pros